Home » gardening » plants » Propagate and Grow Coleus….

 Coleus getting it's water roots on a window sill

-I was happily surprised.
 I changed the water every week to keep it fresh.
-Not only did they flourish, but I can snapped them off at a nodes when they get too big and started new ones.It was perfect because they were ready to transplant in the garden in the spring after the last frost date had passed.
+Not only do they flourish, but can snapped them off at a nodes when they get too big and started new ones.I’s perfect because they are then ready to transplant in the garden in the spring after the last frost date had passed.
 Who knew a salsa jar could look so good?

 Coleus in vintage jars